 It is important to use the correct type of wiring for your low-voltage deck lighting system.
 Most LED lights use 18/2 gauge wire, while most incandescent lights use 12/2 gauge wire.
 You will need to match the polarity of the wire to the lights.
 Most wires are split into a smooth black wire and another wire with white lettering or ribbing.
 You must connect the matching wires to create a working connection.

 You will need to create a circuit by connecting your lights with wire in a routered cavity in the railing or under the deck to protect them and hide them from view.
-Aurora pigtail wires can be used to connect side mounted rail lights to the main cable line.
+Aurora pigtail wires can be used to connect side-mounted rail lights to the main cable line.
 Voltage drop can occur from line loss over a long line of lights.
-The position of your transformer and lights layout will create a low voltage circuit.
-We recommend that you install your lights in a looped circuit for the best results.
-A straight line, T, and split load installation can be used for alternate circuit layouts.
-LED lights must be wired in parallel not in a series and polarity must be maintained throughout the lighting system.
+The position of your transformer and lights layout will create a low-voltage circuit.
+For best results, we recommend that you install your lights in a looped circuit.
+A straight line, T and split load installation can be used for alternate circuit layouts.
+LED lights must be wired in parallel, not in a series, and polarity must be maintained throughout the lighting system.